sibomarie/luna/README.md

 cp -pr /luna/src/dracut/95luna /opt/luna/os/compute/usr/lib/dracut/modules.d/
 ```
 # Create cluster config
 Please note, in this case interface named 'enp7s0' is using.
-To figure out the proper name of the interface you probably need to boot in service mode first: `luna node change -n node001 --service y`.
+To figure out the proper name of the interface you probably need to specify any interface (eth0, for instance) and then boot in service mode first: `luna node change -n node001 --service y`.
 In service mode you can perform inventory of the interfaces, local disks, BMC features.
 ```
 luna cluster init
 luna cluster change --frontend_address 10.30.255.254